Alphabetical Plant Listing

 Characteristics Fragrant, Showy

-Tolerance Deer, Rabbit
+Tolerance Full Shade, Deer, Rabbit

-Garden Uses Beds and Borders, Ground Covers, Underplanting Roses and Shrubs
+Garden Uses Beds And Borders, Ground Covers, Underplanting Roses And Shrubs

 Garden Styles Informal and Cottage, Prairie and Meadow